coder-abdo/leetCodeJSSolution/README.md

-# leetCodeJSSolution
+# LeetCode Typescript Solution

-this repo is all about solving leet code problems with typescript
+this repo is all about solving leet code problems with typescript.